projectcaluma/projectcaluma.github.io/README.md

 You have a process which is done manually or even on paper and you want to move into the digital world.

-Your process has the following characteristics:
+Your process has...

-* Centered around a form (e.g. application, certification, ...)
+* a form focus (e.g. application, certification, ...)
-* Different users involved
+* various involved users and roles
-* Specific flow how a form is processed
+* a specific workflow of processing and decision-making

-While Caluma can be used to model complex form based business processes, let's make a simple example.
+Let's make a simple example to illustrate the way Caluma works:

-1. End user submits application
+1. End user submits an application
-2. Case worker makes initial assessment
+2. Clerk makes an initial assessment
-3. Case worker forwards application to responsible specialists
+3. Clerk forwards the application to the responsible specialists
 4. Specialists provide feedback
-5. Case worker summarizes feedback and responds to end user
+5. After summarizing the feedback the clerk responds to the end user

 Caluma provides first class support for such use cases by providing a service that allows you to:

 * Dynamically create complex forms
 * Define fine-grained permissions on form
 * Implement declarative business process

 ## Why Caluma?